dorianbaranes/LSTM_prediction_stock_market/README.md

 - `batch_size`: The range of batch sizes to use during training.
 Different batch sizes will affect the learning dynamics and training time.
 - `neurons_per_lstm_layer`: The range of the number of neurons in each LSTM layer.
 Higher numbers can increase the model's capacity to capture complex patterns but may also lead to overfitting.
 - `lstm_layers`: The range of the number of LSTM layers in the model.
 Increasing the number of LSTM layers can improve the model's ability to learn hierarchical representations.

+### About Epoch and Batch Size:
+An epoch is a complete pass through the entire training dataset.
+In other words, the number of epochs  is the number of times the algorithm has seen the entire dataset during training.
+<br><br>Training a neural network involves iteratively updating the model's weights using different batches of data.
+After each batch, the weights are adjusted slightly to reduce
+the error.
+An epoch is completed when the algorithm has iterated through all batches of the training dataset.
+Multiple epochs are usually required to train a model effectively, as they allow the network to learn from the entire dataset multiple times, refining its internal representations and improving its performance.

+**Batch Size**: The number of training examples used in a single update of the model's weights. <br>
+**Epoch**: One complete pass through the entire training dataset.
+Multiple epochs allow the model to learn from the data multiple times, improving its performance over time.

 ## Results